Birth trauma and EMDR

 How did it all go so wrong?

 I felt like I was lied to.
-We were told that all babies can be born from all-sized pelvises!
+We were told that all babies can be born from all-sized pelvises.
 Much more awareness needs to be made about this.
 There was no mention of the high-risk factors associated with forceps in women of my age (33), or the risk of long-term physical injury.
-If I had known that, I would’ve pushed for a caesarean section.
+If I had known that, maybe I would’ve pushed for a caesarean section.
 Sadly, it wasn’t identified that I had EDS.
 It wasn’t until a few years later that after many hours of researching, I realised myself that I, in fact, had EDS (later confirmed by a specialist).

 Second Labour - A Healing Experience